Ranger Cookies (Sugar-Free and Gluten-Free)

-PIN Sugar-Free Ranger Cookies to try them later!
+PIN the lower-carb Ranger Cookies to try them later!

 What ingredients do you need?

-- rolled oats or Gluten-Free Rolled Oats (affiliate link)
+- rolled oats; use Gluten-Free Rolled Oats for cookies that are gluten-free (affiliate link)

 - Lily’s Sugar-Free Chocolate Chips (affiliate link)